 It’s very important to understand not all of these 8 are created equal.
 Some in the top 3 (car, house, food) will save you a lot more money than recycling – however!
 It is keen to note that a dollar SAVED is a lot more than a dollar earned (because of taxes) so don’t blank out on saving when it comes to amounts.

 Living in San Francisco is probably one of the greatest privileges of living on the West Coast in general.
 It will be an amazing time in your life just like it was mine.

 For those living or relocating to San Francisco, these 8 money-saving strategies from an ex-San Franciscan that has gone through money rehab might be worth a read.
 I’ll stop talking now because I feel like if I keep repeating how to save money in San Francisco, it will begin to sound like a joke 😉

-That’s a quick run down of 8 easy ways to save money in San Francisco.
+That’s a quick rundown of 9 easy ways to save money in San Francisco.
 Want to add some S.F. saving hacks to the list?